lyzboy/playlist_generator/README.md

 ## About

-> This project has been developed as a portfoli project to showcase the creation of an react app utilizing API authentication.
+> This project has been developed as a portfolio project to showcase the creation of a react app utilizing API authentication.

 ---